COVID-19 Updates: Taking steps to return to normal.

-A child/student who was born outside of Canada and has entered Canada as a refugee will typically require Francisation or English as a second language (ESL) supports as well as significant additional supports and services to deal with issues such as limited or disrupted formal schooling, traumatic events and adjusting to an unfamiliar culture.
+A child/student who was born outside of Canada and has entered Canada as a refugee will typically require Francisation or English as a second language (ESL) supports.
+They may also require significant additional supports and services to address considerations such as limited or disrupted formal schooling, experiences and possible exposure to traumatic events while adjusting to an unfamiliar language and culture.

 Refer to the Funding Manual for School Authorities for information on Francisation coding and funding.

 Alberta Education is committed to improving education outcomes and creating opportunities for First Nations, Métis and Inuit students in Alberta.
 First Nations, Métis and Inuit students are supported by an education system that works to meet their programming and learning needs from Kindergarten to Grade 12.